VANTAGE, Wash. — EDITOR'S NOTE: The above video originally aired in May 2018.

 The massive basket will have salmon, eagles, deer and people, all created by different First Nations artists.

-Today David is at his sculpture to kick off Fund the Basket, a fundraiser designed to help this artist complete his vision.
+In 2018, David visited the sculpture to kick off Fund the Basket, a fundraiser designed to help this artist complete his vision.
 Friends on horseback arrive to show their support and the tame horses mingling with the wild ones make a whole new work of art.

 "For me, it's all about life, and being free, and having the spirit to roam, and do what you want to do and be happy doing it,” said Chris Jonason, from atop her horse.